 In Which States Can You Get a MMJ Card?

-Thanks to Doctor Frank , connecting you to a licensed physician in California can be easily done online, from the comfort of your own home.
+Thanks to Doctor Frank, connecting you to a licensed physician in California can be easily done online, from the comfort of your own home.
 Telehealth is also available in New York, Connecticut, Maine and Massachusetts.
-The physicians at Doctor Frank’s are licensed to practice in California.
+The physicians at Doctor Frank’s are licensed to practice in California, but remember that it is now legal for recreational use.
 The process takes a few minutes and is 100% secure and HIPAA compliant.

 Follow these three easy steps: